andrey-mokhov/graphql-php/docs/en/spiral/upload-file.md

 }
 ```

-An example of a GraphQL object helper type used to display information about
+An example of a GraphQL helper ObjectType used to display information about
-downloaded file:
+uploaded file:

 ```php
 namespace App\GraphQL\Type;